ch72/All-Purpose-Listing-App/README.md

 to list out a series of items whether its a shopping list or a list of brainstormed ideas.

-The app has two informational columns alongside the event in the date and the score.
+The app has two informational columns alongside the main item in the date and score.
 The date is useful for longer term lists, like for logging significant events or making small journal entries while the score is useful in comparing items in the list, whether its ranking video games or sports players.